airswap/airswap-about/system/architecture.md

 AirSwap works with a combination of web protocols and smart contracts.
-There are two kinds of liquidity providers in the system, those that run their own HTTP servers to provide liquidity, and those that manage onchain delegates that make trades on their behalf.
+There are two kinds of liquidity providers in the system, those that run their own HTTP servers to provide liquidity and those that manage onchain delegates that make trades on their behalf.

 Each swap is between at least two parties, a `signer` and a `sender`.
 The `signer` is the party that creates and cryptographically signs an order, and `sender` is the party that sends the order to the Ethereum blockchain for settlement.